-Thanks to our generous sponsors at the Episcopal Diocese of Oregon, the Episcopal Bishop of Oregon Foundation, and the Episcopal Diocese of Eastern Oregon, the convocation is subsidized to allow more people to participate.
-Your $10 registration fee goes toward costs of meals and refreshments, but no one will be turned away due to lack of funds.
+Registration Thanks to our generous sponsors at the Episcopal Diocese of Oregon, the Episcopal Bishop of Oregon Foundation, and the Episcopal Diocese of Eastern Oregon, the convocation is subsidized to allow more people to participate.
+The $10 registration fee goes toward costs of meals and refreshments, but no one will be turned away due to lack of funds.
 Additional donations are welcomed.
-Register securely online now.

 About the Convocation Presented by Ecumenical Ministries of Oregon, the Hearing the Cries for Justice Convocation will equip and motivate faith communities to offer hospitality to all impacted by the criminal justice system, including survivors of crime and violence, families of the incarcerated, persons returning from prison, and those inside.